curl/everything-curl/libcurl-http/multiplexing.md

 supports HTTP multiplexing. libcurl can only multiplex transfers when the same host name is used for subsequent transfers.

-For all practicular purposes and API behaviors, an application does not have to care about if multiplexing is done or not.
+For all practical purposes and API behaviors, an application does not have to care about if multiplexing is done or not.

 libcurl enables multiplexing by default, but if you start multiple transfers